-Exploration drilling at Oropesa started in early October 2020 as part of a wider optimisation program designed to increase the project's overall resource, annual production rate and mine life.
+The company commenced a 5,000 metre program of diamond drilling across 48 holes at Oropesa in October 2020 as part of a wider optimisation program designed to increase the project's overall resource, annual production rate and mine life^{4}.
+At the time of reporting 25 drill holes had been completed with assays received for 17 of the completed drill holes.